Khaliun-beep/Data-Analysis-Portfolio/README.md

 - **Impact of Promotions**: The boxplot of sales volume by promotion status reveals how promotional activities influence sales.
 This insight is crucial for understanding the effectiveness of promotional strategies.

-- **Product Position Distribution**: Examining the distribution of products across different positions.
+- **Product Position**: Examining the products across different positions.

 **Visualizations**